 A: For information on how to request a transcript during the Ontario school closure, please visit this page:

-A: With the announcement that we will not be returning to school this school ear, it is time to remove items left in student lockers.
+A: With the announcement that we will not be returning to school this school year, it is time to remove items left in student lockers/classrooms.
 Working with Halton Region Public Health, we have developed a process to provide safe access to schools to retrieve personal belongings.